Nefarious (film)

 Nefarious is a 2023 American independent Christian horror-thriller film written and directed by Cary Solomon and Chuck Konzelman, based on Steve Deace's 2016 novel A Nefarious Plot.
 It stars Jordan Belfi as a psychiatrist who must determine if a convicted death row inmate (Sean Patrick Flanery) is faking his alleged demonic possession.
-The film was released on April 14, 2023, to mostly negative reviews from critics.
+The film was released on April 14, 2023.